What are the rules?

 Are donations tax deductible?

-Benevolent, NFP is incorporated in the State of Illinois as a Not for Profit Corporation and has applied to receive 501(c)3 status with the Internal Revenue Service.
-We will inform donors when Benevolent receives notification of its 501(c)3 status.
-Each time a donor’s credit card is charged, Benevolent sends an email thank-you letter that can be used for tax reporting purposes.
+Benevolent, NFP is an exempt organization under section 501(c)3 of the Internal Revenue Code.
+(EIN: 45-3136367) Each time a donor’s credit card is charged, Benevolent sends an email thank-you letter that can be used for tax reporting purposes.

 Can I give something other than money or donate via PayPal?